serialc/30DayMapChallenge/2023/README.md

 You can also use RSE on satellite or aerial photography to sample the **colour** at the sampled locations.

-Here's my result, using another path than the one shown above.
+Here's my result, using another path than the one shown above (it was too crazy).
+I just took a straight line coming up the Bock.

 ![A graph of sequential elevation profiles](day28/VdL_map_graph.png)

-The above map uses a different path than the one shown in the earlier screenshots.